fbehrens51/HAProxy_sample/README.md

 5. Not overly complex.
 This is not intended to live long term (will go away once satisfied with new platform).

 **Notes**
-* Timely DNS changes is not within our problem to solve
+* Timely DNS changes is not within our scope to solve
 * DNS can occur eventually when satisfied with new platform results

 ## Proposed Solution